KungfuSnail/AndroidApplication/README.md

 NOTE: Google Play Store has taken down my application temporarily until I update the API version.
-I will fix it as soon as I can get to it
+I will fix it as soon as I can get to it.

+In the meanwhile, you can directly download the apk if you'd like.

 # AndroidApplication